 - 1. Responsiveness to the objectives of the Announcement. - 2.
 Scientific and technical merit. - 3.
 Appropriateness of the proposed research approaches. - 4.
-Likelihood of scientific impact.
+Likelihood of scientific impact. - 5.
+Ensuring a diverse pool of applicants and research areas.

-Any such review will be conducted by no less than three federal program managers chosen for their topical knowledge and diversity of perspective.
+Any such review will be conducted by no less than three DOE-affiliated personnel, under the direction of Federal program managers chosen for their topical knowledge and diversity of perspective.

-Reviews within a focus area will be a comparative review with priority given to scientifically innovative and forward-looking basic research with the highest likelihood of success as a proposal.
+Reviews will be a comparative review with priority given to scientifically innovative and forward-looking basic research with the highest likelihood of success as a proposal.
 The results of the review will be documented.